wpilibsuite/allwpilib/simulation/README.md

 }
 ```

-The function is contained with an `extern "C"` block so it can be called by the robot program and has `__delspec(dllexport)` for Windows.
+The function is contained with an `extern "C"` block so it can be called by the robot program and has `__declspec(dllexport)` for Windows.
 From here, you can interface with the HAL to provide data.

 ## Using HALSIM functions
 Several devices in the HAL have functions that allow you to feed data from an external source into the HAL.
 The full list can be found in the HAL subdirectory in `include/hal/simulation`.
 For example, the AccelerometerData header declares functions that update the X, Y, and Z axes with data.
 Some functions accept callbacks; the I2CData header declares functions which accept other functions with parameters that allow it to accept data.
 This allows the implementation of a simulation extension that interfaces with an I2C bus and connects it to the HAL, allowing the use of real I2C hardware in simulation.